danielSbastos/pocket-conn-pool/README.md

 # pocket-conn-pool

-Pocket lib for handling connection pooling in Clojure
+Pocket lib for handling connection pooling in Clojure.

+I just wanted to make a minimalist lib to handle connection pooling in Clojure that uses no Java lib, like c3p0, and instead, only Clojure code.